TheThingsNetwork/docs/_content/devices/bytes.md

 int myVal = payload[0] + myBase;
 ```

-As you can see as long as the minimum value is known and the range of our value is 256 or less, we can still use a single byte without breaking a sweat. 😅
+As you can see as long as the minimum value is known and the range of our value is 256 or less, we can still use a single byte without breaking a sweat.
+Be sure to check your value is not bigger than 3655 to prevent nasty bugs.😅

 ### 2. Round
 Now what if the range is bigger than 256?
 The next question would be if you need to know the exact value.
 If your sensor has a range of 400 and an error margin of 2, you wouldn't lose any meaning by rounding the value.
 Both 299 and 300 would round to 150, which is fine.